Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-The paper is primarily related to the extensive literature that studies the transmission of income shocks into consumption, i.e., the link between income and consumption inequality.
+There is a large literature in macro and labor economics that studies the transmission of income shocks into consumption, i.e., the link between income and consumption inequality.
 There are two distinct strands in this literature: a quasi-reduced form branch that \emph{measures} the degree of partial insurance in the data without fully specifying the underlying insurance mechanisms, and a structural branch that fully \emph{models} specific insurance channels.
+The present paper falls in the first branch.

-The seminal paper in the first branch, namely BPP, sparked a large volume of subsequent research.\footnote{\cite{Hall_Mishkin1982}, \citet{Deaton_Paxson1994} and \citet{Blundell_Preston1998} characterize the empirical distribution of consumption and income, so they are early precursors in this literature.} \citet{Blundell_Pistaferri_Saporta-Eksten2016} extend BPP to an environment with wage risk to measure the contribution of family labor supply to partial insurance. \citet{Theloudis2021} extends this further to allow for household heterogeneity, which he estimates using information in the third income-consumption moments. \cite{Commault2022} allows consumption to respond to past transitory shocks and finds a strong response to them, similar to what quasi-experimental studies find. \cite{Hryshko_Manovskii2022} carry out an interesting subsample analysis of BPP, identifying sets of households in the PSID with different degrees of insurance based on certain features of their incomes. \cite{Crawley_Kuchler2023} offer another empirical extension, addressing neglected time aggregation in income and consumption in the PSID. \citet{Arellano_Blundell_Bonhomme2017} and \citet{Arellano_Blundell_Bonhomme_Light2021} generalize the income process by letting shocks of different size/sign to feature varying persistence.\footnote{The latter paper advances the former by allowing for flexible heterogeneity and unbalanced panels.} Abstracting from income skewness and kurtosis, they measure the consumption response to income in the modern PSID at about 0.2 on average (specification with household heterogeneity in the latter paper), though the response varies over the distribution of shocks.
+The seminal paper in the first branch, namely BPP, sparked a large volume of research.\footnote{\cite{Hall_Mishkin1982}, \citet{Deaton_Paxson1994} and \citet{Blundell_Preston1998} characterize the empirical joint distribution of consumption and income, so they are early precursors in this literature.} \citet{Blundell_Pistaferri_Saporta-Eksten2016} measure partial insurance against wage risk, \citet{Theloudis2021} allows for preference heterogeneity in partial insurance, and \cite{Commault2022} allows consumption to respond to past transitory shocks and finds a strong response similar to what experimental studies find. \cite{Hryshko_Manovskii2022} identify sets of households in the PSID with different degrees of insurance based on certain features of their incomes, and \cite{Crawley_Kuchler2023} address neglected time aggregation in the PSID data.
+These papers restrict income shocks to transmit linearly into consumption.
+ABB and \citet{Arellano_Blundell_Bonhomme_Light2021} generalize the income and consumption processes by letting income feature nonlinear persistence, which varies with the level of income and its shock, and nonlinear transmission that is more flexible than ours.
+Using recent PSID data and quantile methods, they measure the marginal propensity to consume from income along the income distribution.
+To quantify the pass-through of income \emph{shocks}, they simulate the model and find asymmetries in the transmission of bad and good shocks, or between rich and poor households, similar to ours.